 Google Street View – Comparison of before and after ‘See Inside’ removal

 What is the ‘Google Street View trusted’ platform?

 For anyone wondering what the ‘Google Street View Trusted platform’ is vs ‘Google Street View’ it’s the virtual tour platform ‘Google Trusted Photographers’ have been using to publish ‘business Streetview imagery’ vs the imagery collected by Street View cars.
-It’s also been known by a few other names over the years including ‘Google business view’ and ‘Google business photos’.
+The ‘Google Street View Trusted’ program has been known by other names over the years including ‘Google business view’ and ‘Google business photos’.